 In the U.S., over 12 million women

 violence against women.
-Like all forms of domestic abuse, women of all races, religions,
+Like all forms of domestic abuse, people of all races,

-and economic classes are mistreated by this sort of abuser.
-In many cases, verbal
+religions, and economic classes are mistreated by this sort of abuser.
+In many cases,

 How to recognize it